glaguillesjr/File-permissions-in-Linux/README.md

 check the permissions for the directory.
 This informed my decisions in the following steps.
 I then used the chmod command multiple times to change the permissions on files and directories.

+Reference: Lab used for this demo is from Google Cyber Security Lab